parikhabhishek02/project/README.md

-step:20 look at your diff.drive code and make changes to debug without push buttons step:21 make tracking algorithm to interface lpc step:22 interfacing can be done by either UART, SPI or GPIO pocket beagle file
+step:20 look at your diff.drive code and make changes to debug without push buttons step:21 make tracking algorithm to interface lpc step:22 interfacing can be done by either UART, SPI or GPIO step:23 make a uart for making the lpc code for diff. drive

+pocket beagle file